shred/acme4j/src/doc/docs/usage/order.md

 After successfully completing all authorizations, the order needs to be finalized.

-First of all, you will need to generate a key pair that is used for certification and encryption of the domain.
+First, you will need to generate a key pair that is used for certification and encryption of the domain.
 Similar to the account key pair, you can either use external tool, Java's own crypto framework, or use the [`KeyPairUtils`](../acme4j-client/apidocs/org.shredzone.acme4j.utils/org/shredzone/acme4j/util/KeyPairUtils.html).

 !!! tip
     Never use your account key pair as domain key pair, but always generate separate key pairs!